 The words we speak can help another ease their suffering, or they can dig a pit just a little deeper.
 The words of Toby Mac’s song, “Speak Life” ring true.
 For all of us, some days are wonderful, while others bring so much despair we can hardly imagine.
 But the words that are spoken over us can magnify our current condition.

-Here are a few things NOT to say to someone struggling with depression, anxiety, or some other mental illness:
+Here are a few things that you should NOT to say to a depressed person or someone struggling with anxiety or some other mental illness:

 These comments are derogatory to a person suffering from depression, anxiety, or other mental illness.
 You wouldn’t say these things to someone who has cancer, epilepsy, or paralysis.

 By and large, these comments have become cliché in our society, and really reflect a lack of understanding, empathy, and acceptance.
 But even more importantly, they do not build one another up (“Therefore encourage one another and build each other up” 1 Thessalonians 5:11).

 These comments can leave a person with mental illness feeling worthless, unvalidated, and minimized.

 Such comments communicate that their pain isn’t serious or isn’t important, or that you believe they choose to suffer.

 People who suffer from depression, anxiety or other mental illnesses already often struggle with self-esteem, guilt, and shame.

 Your goal when speaking to someone with depression is to encourage them.
 To lift them up.